Lake Hamilton, Arkansas, USA

 - Statistics / Weather / Helpful Links

 Looking for Lake Hamilton cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Located on the southern edge of Hot Springs, Lake Hamilton is a premier vacation destination.
 This beautiful lake was formed in 1932 with the construction of the Carpenter Dam on the Ouachita River.
 The Dam is named after Flave Carpenter, the pioneer peace officer who discovered the site while tracking down outlaws along the Ouachite River.
 Ouachita is a Native American word that means “good hunting grounds and sparkling silver water.”
 The only hunting that happens at Lake Hamilton today is for treasures in one of the many area shops, but the “sparkling silver water” still draws visitors from all over.

-Lake Hamilton has almost 200 miles of shoreline characterized by small coves and inlets, and is almost entirely surrounded by homes, restaurants, and resorts.
+Lake Hamilton has nearly 200 miles of shoreline characterized by small coves and inlets, and is almost entirely surrounded by residential homes, guest resorts and restaurants.
 The lake covers 7200 acres and stretches out over 18 miles in length.
 Arkansas Scenic 7 Byway crosses over the lake.
 In addition to relaxing at one of the many resorts, visitors can enjoy all types of watersports.
-Speed boats, sailboats, canoes and kayaks share the waters of Lake Hamilton.
+You’ll often find speed boats sharing the waters of Lake Hamilton with sailboats, canoes and kayaks.

-Fishing is also a popular pastime, and Lake Hamilton’s mix of water temperatures support habitats for a variety of fish.
-The Arkansas Fish and Game Commission operates the Lake Hamilton Fish Hatchery, and releases fingerlings into the lake each year.
-Angling opportunities include striped, spotted, white and smallmouth bass; black and white crappie; flathead, blue, channel, and bullhead catfish; walley and chain pickerel.
+Fishing is also a popular pastime, and the mix of water temperatures in Lake Hamilton supports habitats for a large variety of sportfish.
+The Arkansas Fish and Game Commission operates the Lake Hamilton Andrew Hulsey State Fish Hatchery, and each year releases fingerlings into the lake.
+Angling opportunities include striped, spotted, white and smallmouth bass; black and white crappie; flathead, blue, channel, and bullhead catfish; walleye and chain pickerel.
 The Commission also stocks the lake with rainbow trout.
 Lake Hamilton has hosted several fishing tournaments, and with the fishing resources being managed by the Arkansas Game & Fish Commission, it is sure to host many more.

 Seven public recreation areas provide ample opportunities for nature lovers.
 Three islands dot Lake Hamilton: Rabbit Island, Little Goat Island, and Big Goat Island.
 Also known as Electric Island, the 118 acre Big Goat Island may be enjoyed for hiking, picnicking, and wild life viewing.
 Bald eagles spend winter months on the island.
-Garvan Woodland Gardens is a 210 acre botanical garden accessible by boat and car.
-The Gardens are home to flowers, bonsai, and a spectacular spring daffodil display.
-Visitors can also cruise the lake on a riverboat offering sightseeing, lunch, dinner and dance cruises.
+Garvan Woodland Gardens is a 210 acre botanical garden accessible both by car and boat.
+Home to flowers, bonsai, and a spectacular spring daffodil display, visitors of the Gardens can also cruise the lake on a riverboat offering sightseeing, lunch, dinner and dance cruises.